opencord/docs/profiles/comac/configure/monitoring.md

 ## Grafana-via-Prometheus for COMAC monitoring

 In COMAC, we are using `nem-monitoring` chart for monitoring.
-The chart is part of the `cord-platform` helm-chart, but if you need to install it, please refer to [this guide] (https://guide.opencord.org/charts/logging-monitoring.html#nem-monitoring-charts).
+The chart is part of the `cord-platform` helm-chart, but if you need to install it, please refer to [this guide](https://guide.opencord.org/charts/logging-monitoring.html#nem-monitoring-charts).

 `nem-monitoring` includes Grafana, Prometheus, and metrics exporters.
 The chart is capable for monitoring and visualization in single cluster by default.
 However, if you want to deploy COMAC on multi-cluster, the monitoring system should pull metrics from multi-cluster.